Valparaíso school shootings: Background

-Events
+Shooting

-At approximately 9 am on 17 December 1999, Iván Arancibia went to the engineering faculty of the Catholic University of Valparaíso to order nearly 200 photocopies of a pamphlet he authored where he claimed to have designed a way to generate free energy using water, which he then distributed among the students of the faculty.
-After this unusual event episode, which already gave clear signs of his deteriorated mental state, at 11:15 he showed up at the B-29 Valparaíso high school (now known as Bicentennial Valparaíso high school) in Valparaíso, his former workplace.
-That morning, the establishment was being used as one of the venues to take the Academic Aptitude Test, the national University admissions exams in Chile.
-Arancibia was accompanied by his three-year-old daughter Tamara Arancibia and carried a box wrapped in gift paper.
+At approximately 9:00 a.m. on 17 December 1999, Arancibia went to the engineering faculty of the Catholic University of Valparaíso, where he had nearly 200 copies made of a pamphlet he had written claiming to have devised a method of generating free energy from water, which he then distributed to students.
+This episode, in hindsight seen as an early sign of his deteriorating mental state, preceded his arrival, at 11:15 a.m., at the B-29 Valparaíso high school (now known as Bicentennial Valparaíso High School), his former workplace.
+That morning the school was being used as a venue for Chile's national university admissions exam, the Academic Aptitude Test.
+Arancibia arrived accompanied by his three-year-old daughter, Tamara, and carried a package wrapped in gift paper.